-Did you know that Carpal Tunnel Syndrome is the #1 U.S. Workers Compensation Claim?
+Did you know that Carpal Tunnel Syndrome is the #1 Workers Compensation Claim?

 A number of experts believe that release surgery is performed too often.
 Before choosing surgery, The American Academy of Orthopedic Surgeons recommends conservative treatment for up to 7 weeks, including the use of splints, anti-inflammatory agents and physical therapy.

-So often PT centers on squeezing a ball of putty to strenthen the flexors.
-In my experience strenthing an already overused and inflamed muscle group is counter productive.
+So often PT centers on squeezing a ball of putty to strengthen the flexors.
+In my experience strengthening an already overused and inflamed muscle group is counter productive.

 Better to stretch the overused flexors by opening the hand against gentle resistance, like a rubber band.